 Warts: If your animal tolerates diluted melaleuca oil, you can apply 1-2 drops of straight oil directly on a wart with a cotton swab.
 This can help with pain and itching, if it is present.
 This can be done for several weeks…patience is required.
 Some types of warts will not respond to melaleuca oil, but if the wart is bothersome, it’s certainly worth a try.

 High-quality Melaleuca oil is available from most reputable herbalists and natural health stores, and anywhere quality essential oils are sold.
-I purchase the highest-quality T36-C5 oil from Melaleuca, the wellness company, where excellent discounts can be had with a preferred customer membership.
 Many of the recipes I use regularly come from R.M.
 Barry’s Melaleuca: The Wellness Guide.

 Though I don’t shun traditional medicine completely, holistic healing is the first route I take for my family, including my pets.
 Melaleuca oil is at the foundation of our methods, and is something I recommend to my friends and pet sitting clients with confidence.

 How have you used Melaleuca oil to help heal your pets?

 Disclaimer: This article is not meant as a substitution for veterinary care or professional holistic animal care.
 Please consult your veterinarian or pet care health professional before embarking on any new treatment plan.